Inside the famous Love Island villa near Majorca

 Love Island is back for its 10th season, with Maya Jama hosting her first summer series.

-The famous villa, in which couples will get to know each other in the hope of finding love, has had another glow-up in preparation for the new series.
+The famous villa, in which couples will get to know each other in the hope of finding love, has had another glow-up in preparation for the latest series.

 Its new look includes a fresh colour scheme and the return of the dog house, as well as new day beds, according to the PA news agency.